-In this version, we use fabrics with a density of 650-750 g / m2.
+This version uses fabrics with a density of 650-750 g / m2.
 This density is quite enough for boats of this type.
-Nevertheless, it is necessary to consider that the higher the thickness of fabric, the greater the weight of the boat and the dimensions of its packing.
+Nevertheless, it is necessary to consider that the higher the thickness of the fabric, the greater the weight of the boat and the dimensions of its packing.

 Slate is an insert in the bottom made of waterproof plywood.
 It makes the base more rigid and allows the boat to stand.
 The slatted floor boat will be slightly heavier than the previous design.
 Although the price and time of assembly and disassembly will be comparable, this design has all the advantages of a boat without a slate.
 Still, it has no drawback – you can stand in it.

 Such a bottom is a tunnel through the raised bow, and the boat picks up the air under the base.
-A bubble begins to form, which after a while, pops up from behind the transom.
+A bubble begins to form, which pops up from behind the transom after a while.
 As a result, the engine picks up air.
 You can hear how it is rapidly gaining momentum.
-And then, it is happening again.
+And then, it happens again.

 How a flat-bottomed boat behaves on a wave